-A while back, I posted this portrait of an Elizabethan lady (by William Segar c.
+A while back, I linked this portrait of an Elizabethan lady (by William Segar c.
 1595), commenting in an off-handed sort of way that she seemed to be clutching a dead monkey by the neck.
 Well, it's definitely dead, but it isn't a monkey, as a knowledgeable reader has pointed out.
-Stephen G. from Australia informs me that the animal is probably a "fur tippett," a clothing accessory made from animal fur or, in this case, from an entire dead animal.
+Stephen G. from Australia informs me that the animal is probably a "fur tippett," a clothing accessory made from animal fur or, in this case, from an entire dead animal, probably a marten or a sable, its head and paws replaced by gold forms and encrusted with jewels.

 Accessories of this sort were sixteenth-century fashion statements known as zibellini (sing. zibellino):